 As word spread, we were on our way to getting the 150 students that we needed in order to open in the Fall of 1991.

-During those early meetings we described a Bellevue International School program where learning, skill acquisition, growth and inquiry were the standard.
+During those early meetings our teacher team described a Bellevue International School program where learning, skill acquisition, growth and inquiry were the standard.
 Our emphasis was not on content mastery alone, but also on what we called the "metacurricular" aspect of an effective school: students learning how to participate, how to ask questions, how to apply new knowledge and skill in meaningful ways--all supported by a staff ethos of interrogative modeling, well designed activities, relentless checking for understanding, and student-centering that created numerous opportunities for discovery and success.

 As a 6-12 school of choice, we accepted all students who applied, and final enrollment decisions at Bellevue International were based upon a lottery.

 The founding of Bellevue International occurred in the earliest days of the small schools movement--a movement based upon the belief that elements of the teaching & learning equation needed to be re-examined if public schools were to be renewed.

 (The Story of Bellevue International School: See 2002 Senior Project Video by Kristen Rosenfeld: YouTube Link: The Story of Bellevue International School.)

 As co-founders and program developers of Bellevue International, we knew that our success in improving upon the large high school model would depend upon instituting key "second order" changes that went to the heart of the educational endeavor.

 Deep level transformation was our goal, and our first task would be to create an articulated, essential curriculum that deliberately targeted fundamental skills, and that provided continuity of learning experiences over the years.